Financial Literacy Basics

 Investopedia's W-2 explainer covers the same material with examples and additional context on how the form interacts with the broader U.S. tax system.

 For the running mid-year version of the same numbers, see our walkthrough on how to read a pay stub — every line on a W-2 corresponds to a year-to-date total accumulating on the pay stubs throughout the year.
+For the broader U.S. tax picture the W-2 fits into — standard vs itemised deductions, marginal vs effective rates, FICA — our tax concepts pillar guide connects every concept in one place.

 Frequently asked questions